 The thing with Cafe is that it can be used to pay for transaction fees, but cannot be converted to CafeCoin.
 Because users can generate their own Cafe, they can then do transactions with next to no fees, and only spend time and effort in validating other users’ transactions.
 Merchants can even offer specific promos or rebates for those who share the metadata.
 Through this, every user will have reason to help reduce transactional cost, and mining pools will have little reason to participate.
 The Foundation will still need to study the right balance for transactional cost and other factors, but it will surely be beneficial to all parties involved.

 Although CafeCoin has considered multiple other protocols, the Foundation has determined that launching its own framework will be best considering the security of CafeCoin, as well as the desired utility for its users.
 With the implementation of the CafeCoin blockchain, the cost for transaction processing will be quite minimal compared to existing mobile payment costs.
 The Foundation even plans to split the flat fee among all participants to any transaction, so that the burden is lightened on any single user.
 With this, transaction fees are basically non-existent, and that particular block in large-scale use of café coin is removed.
+The OT cybersecurity has become necessary as protecting data is of utmost importance.

 Advantages in CafeCoin’s architecture